greenwashing

 Future

 In the future, we are likely to see more companies held liable for the environmental and sustainability claims they make about their products.
-The law has several places that are being used for these claims, that will likely be used more in the future.
+The law has several places for these claims, and they will likely be used more.
 The First Amendment may set a limit on these claims, but it is not likely to be a strong one.

 Securities Claims

-The FTC continues to update their Green Guides and step up their enforcement of greenwashing claims.
-More environmental or sustainability claims are likely to be made as part of securities litigation.
-The Green Guides are more likely to be used as a defense.
-The FTC is currently working to cut back on unsubstantiated environmental claims in their latest version.
+The FTC continues to update its Green Guides and step up its enforcement of greenwashing claims.
+More environmental or sustainability claims are likely to be made as part of securities litigation, and the Green Guides are more likely to be used as a defense.
+The FTC is currently working to cut back on unsubstantiated environmental claims in its latest version.

 Consumer Fraud

-Consumer protection is the other area of law that is likely to cover greenwashing cases.
-These claims will allow state courts and state laws to get involved and for states to set their own policies.
+Consumer protection is the other area of law likely to cover greenwashing cases.
+These claims will allow state courts and laws to get involved and for states to set their own policies.
 In many states, we see a deregulatory trend.
-As this progresses, and greenwashing becomes deregulated in some states, the FTC Green Guides may become the regulatory floor.
+As this progresses and greenwashing becomes deregulated in some states, the FTC Green Guides may become the regulatory floor.

 First Amendment